domhnallohanlon/thunkable_book_1/snapchat.md

 ## 3. Add Text

 For our next feature we'll let the user add text to their image by tapping on the screen.
-We could do this with a TextBox, but a better option is to use a `Text Dialog`.
+We could do this with a TextBox, but a better option is to use <span class="block procedure">Notifier1.Show Text Dialog</span>.

 ![text positioning done wrong](img/blocks_text_wrong.png)

 In the block above, we've successfully positioned the text in the middle of the screen, by dividing the canvas width by two.
-Unfortunately, we can not use the y value from the `Canvas1.touched` event because, while it is a variable, is is a local variable and not a global variable.
-Local variables, like `x`, `y` and `touchedAnySprite` can only be used by the events or procedures that create them, whereas global variables can be used by any blocks of code on the screen.
-In the code below, we've fixed the problem by creating a global variable called `text_position`
+Unfortunately, we can not use the y value from the <span class="block control">Canvas1.Touched</span> event because, while it is a variable, is is a local variable and not a global variable.
+Local variables, like <span class="block variable">x</span>, <span class="block variable">y</span> and <span class="block variable">touchedAnySprite</span> can only be used by the events or procedures that create them, whereas global variables can be used by any blocks of code on the screen.
+In the code below, we've fixed the problem by creating a global variable called <span class="block variable">text_position</span>

 ![text positioning - better](img/blocks_text_variable.png)